Zint Barcode Generator and Zint Barcode Studio User Manual

 };

-struct zint_symbol *my_symbol;
+struct zint_symbol *symbol;

-my_symbol = ZBarcode_Create();
+symbol = ZBarcode_Create();

-my_symbol->symbology = BARCODE_AZTEC;
+symbol->symbology = BARCODE_AZTEC;

-my_symbol->input_mode = UNICODE_MODE;
+symbol->input_mode = UNICODE_MODE;

-ZBarcode_Encode_Segs(my_symbol, segs, 3);
+ZBarcode_Encode_Segs(symbol, segs, 3);

-ZBarcode_Print(my_symbol, 0);
+ZBarcode_Print(symbol, 0);

 return 0;